jackiehjm/stx-docs/doc/source/dist_cloud/kubernetes/installing-a-subcloud-without-redfish-platform-management-service.rst

     The deploy status field has the following values:

     **Bootstrapping**
-        This status indicates that the Ansible bootstrap of Wind River Cloud Platform software on the subcloud's controller-0 is in progress.
+        This status indicates that the Ansible bootstrap of |prod-long|
+        Platform software on the subcloud's controller-0 is in progress.

     **Complete**